evoluteur/evolutility-server-node/README.md

 ```
 GET /
 ```

-Note: This end-point must be enabled in the configuration with {apiInfo: true}.
+Note: This end-point can be disabled in the configuration with {apiInfo: false}.

 #### Charts

 For charts data, it is possible to get aggregated data for field of types lov, boolean, integer, decimal, and money.
+Use the attribute "noCharts" to exclude a field from Charts.

 ```
 GET /<model.id>/chart/<field id>